CNSR SCI 111 — FINANCIAL LIFE SKILLS

 3 credits.

 For the majority of Americans, money and family life is intertwined.
-This course will educate future financial planners on the basics of relationship formation and dissolution, gender and family dynamics and the psychology of money with the goal of encouraging financial equality among members of families of all types.
+Learn about the basics of relationship formation and dissolution, gender and family dynamics and the psychology of money with the goal of encouraging financial equality among members of families of all types.

 3 credits.